 The NIH Genomic Data Sharing (GDS) Policy requires IRB review, informed consent for future research and broad data sharing be obtained even if the cell lines or clinical specimens are deidentified.
 The NIH GDS policy applies to all NIH-funded research that generates large-scale genomic data.
 Large-scale data include genome-wide association studies (GWAS), single nucleotide polymorphisms (SNP) arrays, and genome sequence, transcriptomic, metagenomic, epigenomic, and gene expression data.
 Examples can be found in the Supplemental Information to the NIH Genomic Data Sharing Policy

-What if the research involves use of newborn dried blood spots?
+What if the research is federally-funded and includes use newborn dried blood spots?